| |

 Knitted shawls become more in style

-Nowadays, we love to wear and make knitted or crochet shawls in a variety of yarns, styles, sizes, and colors.
+Nowadays, we love to wear and make knitted or crochet shawls in various yarns, styles, sizes, and colors.

-Squishy and warm shawls made with chunky yarn that you can throw on your shoulders or huge ones that you can wrap around your body in the winter, lighter ones that you can wear in spring, and even lighter lace ones you can wear in summer.
+Squishy and warm shawls made with chunky yarn that you can throw on your shoulders or huge ones that you can wrap around your body in the winter, lighter ones that you can wear in spring, and even lighter lace ones in summer.

-There is a variety of shawl knitting patterns you can try depending on your sense of fashion, your preference for yarns, and your skill level.
+You can try various shawl knitting patterns depending on your sense of fashion, your preference for yarns, and your skill level.

 knitted-shawl